symbol/symbol-docs/source/concepts/node.rst

 Layer 02 - API Gateway Server
 =============================

-Each node provides the API gateway that applications may use to access the blockchain and its features.
+Each node provides the :doc:`API <../api/overview>` gateway that applications may use to access the blockchain and its features.

 Your application does not need to run any complex node software; all usage functionality is available through the API interface on each node in the network itself.

-Blockchain can be used to create a variety of solution architectures with light-weight code in any language.

 .. note:: How to run a node and minimum requirements not yet available.